SalimFares4/Hate-Speech-Detection/Onboarding.md

 # Onboarding

-All required information could be found on [Doctoral study](https://www.fim.uni-passau.de/en/faculty/doctoral-study).
+All required information could be found on [Doctoral study](https://www.fim.uni-passau.de/en/faculty/doctoral-study).<br />
-Make sure to look at the website page in German, because some information might change (the name of the chairperson of the board of examiners for doctoral awards, currently for computer science: Prof. Dr. Michael Granitzer).
+**Make sure to look at the website page in German, because some information might change (the name of the chairperson of the board of examiners for doctoral awards, currently for computer science: Prof. Dr. Michael Granitzer).**

-## Steps.
+## To-do-list

 1. Collect the following documents:
    - [Supervision agreement](https://www.fim.uni-passau.de/fileadmin/dokumente/beschaeftigte/kommunikation_marketing/Webbilder/Zielgruppen/Nachwuchswissenschaftler/Supervision_Agreeement_20.12.2017.pdf)